Proteas are native to South Africa and are also known as Sugarbushes.

 Alongside the Native Banksia, Proteas are one of our favourite flowers.
 Our favourite species are the Pink Ice Protea and stunning King Protea.

-We would love to see how you style the popular Protea flower in your home!
+We would love to see how you style the popular Protea flower in your home or bridal bouquet!